CSI is committed to a quality working experience for all staff by:

 Most regular full-time faculty and staff at CSI receive an annual contract.
-All contracted personnel will receive a contract by mail on or before May 15.
+All contracted personnel will receive a contract by mail.
 Employees hired after April 1 will not receive a contract until the following contract year.
 Employees who are funded by grants/soft money will not be issued an employment contract.
 The contract outlines the title and position to which the individual staff member is appointed and gives the salary and the term of the appointment.

 The College of Southern Idaho makes every effort to protect employees' privacy rights and interests and prevent inappropriate or unnecessary disclosures of information from any worker's file or record.
 While complying with its governmental reporting and recording-keeping requirements, the College strives to ensure that it handles all personal and job-related information about employees in a secure, confidential, and appropriate fashion in accordance with the procedures outlined below.